What Does Website Design Cost? A simple breakdown of Website Design Pricing with some Case Studies below.

 Lastly, remember that without good SEO and Digital Marketing, nobody will even know that your shop exists.
 So budget 30% for the website and 70% for marketing it.
 Now where do you stand?

 For more eCommerce advice see our free guide HERE

-It is common for people to sell the software rather than offer the solution you need, which includes that software, but more importantly includes how that software is configured.
-Most of these Content Management Systems use free Open Source software, so a website can be produced for very little actual cost, but the time and the quality of that talent adds to that investment.
+It is common for people to sell the software rather than offer the solution you need, which includes that software, but more importantly includes how that software is configured for you specifically.
+Most of these Content Management Systems use free Open Source software, so a website can be produced for very little actual cost, but the time and the quality of that talent & experience adds to that investment.
 So, get a good web partner who understands what you want to achieve, who gets to understand your business and your challenges, your customers and their needs.
 Build a website to make a good return rather than focus on spending the smallest amount possible.
 If you are a developer, do yourself and your client a favour, give them what they need, rather than just take what they want to spend.
 “Focus on the customer experience rather than the technology” Steve Jobs